TalentDevking/crypto-currency-next-tailwindcss/README.md

 # :zap: Next Tailwind Crypto

-* A Next/Tailwind app with data & API news displayed, deployed to Vercel
+* A Next/Tailwind app to display Cryptocurrency info.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/next-tailwind-crypto?style=plastic)